jekyll-one/j1-images/README.md

 [docs@docker](https://docs.docker.com/) how to get an installation package for your platform, if not already installed.

-To start using J1 Image immediately, already generated images are available at [jekyllone](https://hub.docker.com/u/jekyllone/) at Docker Hub:
+To start using J1 Images immediately, already generated images are available at [jekyllone](https://hub.docker.com/u/jekyllone/) at Docker Hub:

+*   `jekyllone/j1image` - Image to create Docker images for the `J1 template` project from the scratch
+*   `jekyllone/j1app` - Image to run J1 Template based Web sites as an Docker App
-*   [jekyllone/j1base](https://hub.docker.com/r/jekyllone/j1base/) - Base image, all Core software bundled,
+*   [jekyllone/j1base](https://hub.docker.com/r/jekyllone/j1base/) - Base image, all core software bundled,
 only selected RubyGem included
-*   `jekyllone/j1app` - Image to run J1 Template based Web sites as an App
 *   [jekyllone/j1](https://hub.docker.com/r/jekyllone/j1/) - Fully equipped image based on `jekyllone/j1base`
-but includes all Rubies needed
+but includes all Rubies needed to run and develop a web site

 > **NOTE**:
 > The image `jekyllone/j1app` is currently under construction and **not**